kedacore/keda/CREATE-NEW-SCALER.md

 - `MetricSelector`: //TODO
 - `TargetValue`: is the value of the metric we want to reach at all times at all costs.
 As long as the current metric doesn't match TargetValue, HPA will increase the number of the pods until it reaches the maximum number of pods allowed to scale to.
 - `TargetAverageValue`: the value of the metric for which we require one pod to handle. e.g. if we are have a scaler based on the length of a message queue, and we specificy 10 for `TargetAverageValue`, we are saying that each pod will handle 10 messages.
 So if the length of the queue becomes 30, we expect that we have 3 pods in our cluster. (`TargetAveryage` and `TargetValue` are mutually exclusive)

+### GetMetricSpecForScalingJob

+When KEDA notices a new ScaledObject with a `scaleType`: `job`, it looks for the basic information about the metric it needs to poll and scale the Jobs accordingly.
+To check this basic information, KEDA invokes `GetMetricSpecForScalingJob`.

+The return type of this function is `MetricSpec`, but in KEDA's case we will mostly write External metrics.
+So the property that should be filled is `ExternalMetricSource`, where the:
+- `MetricName`: the name of our metric we are returning in this scaler
+- `MetricSelector`: //TODO
+- `TargetAverageValue`: the maximum number of jobs that KEDA will start at one time. e.g. if we are have a scaler based on the length of a message queue, and we specificy 10 for `TargetAverageValue`, we are saying that keda will Max out at 10 Jobs.
+So if the length of the queue becomes 30, we expect that KEDA will create 10 jobs and wait for their completion to continus its scaling.

 ### IsActive